chuanconggao/html2json/README.md

 }
 ```

-- To extract a list of sub-entries following the same sub-template, the list syntax is `keyName: [[subRoot, subTemplate]]`. `subRoot` is the CSS selector of the new root for each sub entry. `subTemplate` is the sub-template for each entry, recursively.
+- To extract a list of sub-entries following the same sub-template, the list syntax is `keyName: [[subRoot, subTemplate]]`.
 Please note the difference (surrounding `[` and `]`) from the previous syntax above.
+    1. `subRoot` is the CSS selector of the new root for each sub entry.
+    2. `subTemplate` is the sub-template for each entry, recursively.

 For example: